arafay993/hms-app/README.md

 > - ```/client/``` (React app located here).
 > - ```/server/``` (Node JS app located here).

-React app and Node JS app communicates with each other using REST API's.
+React app and Node JS app communicates with each other using REST APIs.
 The configuration of the proxy server is defined in ```client/package.json``` as ```"proxy": "http://localhost:8080"```.
 You can adjust it according to your need.

 #### Configuration